arn-the-long-beard/talk-and-seek/README.md

 You can change development.js and the page.js inside wikisj to have full https

-The redux store have information about the server in case of server request and test on local network and isomorphism rendering
+The redux store has information about the server in case of test on local network

 There is also a Promise promisesCollecteur to handle Async redux actions for injecting data and render ready html for SEO if we need